About the Ester Library

-About
+About the Library

 The John Trigg Ester Library is a small community library located in the heart of Ester, Alaska.
 Although we are a membership library in the sense that you need to be a member in order to use our high-speed internet or check out seeds from the seed library, you do not have to be a member in order to check out books, games or puzzles.
 Additionally, we have a small meeting area, warm and cozy chairs from which to read in, and we regularly host knit nights, children’s programs, writing groups, music groups and seed swaps.
 We are always looking for other events that the community would like us to sponsor!

-Mission Statement
+Mission

 Our mission is to provide books, technology and resources, such as a seed library and family activities, for the betterment of the Ester community.
 We also collect and preserve local history, organize programs, and provide a meeting space for eclectic groups, which fosters learning, discussion, creativity, and engagement.
 In addition, JTEL’s mission is to build a new landmark library that not only meets the highest standards of sustainability and design but also serves as a hub for creativity and connection.